-The current license term for OML 127 expires on 13 December 2024 and the term for OML 130 expires on 28 February 2025.
-The Reserves and Resources declared in this report are premised on both licenses being extended for twenty years, under the same terms, as is allowed under the provisions of the Nigerian Petroleum Act (the "PA").
-Paragraph 13(1) of the First Schedule to the PA provides "The lessee of an oil mining lease shall be entitled to apply in writing to the Minister not less than twelve months before the expiration of the lease, for a renewal of the lessee has paid all rent and royalties due and has otherwise performed all his obligations under the lease".
-Independent legal advice provided to Prime indicated that a lessee shall be entitled to a renewal of an OML so long as the lessee has paid all due rents and royalties and performed all its obligations under the OML.
+The current licence term for OML 127 expires on 13 December 2024 and the term for OML 130 expires on 28 February 2025.
+The Reserves and Resources declared in this report are premised on both licences being extended for twenty years, as is allowed under the provisions of the previous Nigerian Petroleum Act (the "PA").
+Paragraph 13(1) of the First Schedule to the PA provides "The lessee of an oil mining lease shall be entitled to apply in writing to the Minister not less than twelve months before the expiration of the lease, for a renewal of the lease either in respect of the whole of the leased area or any particular part thereof; and the renewal shall be granted if the lessee has paid all rent and royalties due and has otherwise performed all his obligations under the lease".
+Independent legal advice provided to Prime indicated that a lessee shall be entitled to a renewal of a licence so long as the lessee has paid all due rents and royalties and performed all its obligations under the licence.
 There are recent precedents of OML extensions being granted by the Nigerian government.
+The operators are actively pursuing licence renewals and Prime expects them to be granted at the same time as the conversion to the PIA fiscal parameters described above.